Oheers/EvenMoreFish/wiki/Home.md

 ### Downloading

-The latest version of the plugin will always be available at the [official SpigotMC page](https://www.spigotmc.org/resources/evenmorefish-%E2%96%AA-extensive-fishing-plugin-%E2%96%AA.91310/updates).
+The latest version of the plugin will always be available at the official [SpigotMC page](https://www.spigotmc.org/resources/evenmorefish-%E2%96%AA-extensive-fishing-plugin-%E2%96%AA.91310/updates) or [Modrinth page](https://modrinth.com/plugin/evenmorefish).
 To run it on your server, insert the .jar file into your server's `plugin` folder and **restart** the server completely.

 ### Development Builds
 Untested, bleeding edge builds are available at [Jenkins](https://ci.codemc.io/job/Oheers/job/EvenMoreFish/)